- Engineering and Architecture Exams

 Mode of Payment : Net Banking | Credit Card | Debit Card | Demand Draft | Other

-The exam conducting authority will release the GITAM GAT 2022 application form soon at the official website.
-Applicants will be able to fill the GITAM GAT application form as per the schedule.
-The application process of GITAM GAT 2022 comprises registration, filling details in application form, uploading documents and payment off fee.
-Candidates will also be able to fill the GITAM GAT application form 2022 in offline mode.
-Applicants who successfully fill the application form before the last date will be able to download the GITAM admit card a few days before the commencement of the examination.
+The exam conducting authority has concluded the GITAM GAT 2023 application form at the official website.
+Applicants could fill the GITAM GAT application form 2023 online.
+The application process of GITAM GAT 2023 comprises registration, filling details in application form, uploading documents, and payment of the fee.
+Candidates could fill the GITAM GAT application form 2023 in online mode.
+Applicants who successfully complete the GITAM GAT registration 2023 before the last date can download the GITAM admit card.

 Applicants appearing for the exam can refer to the steps to fill the GITAM GAT application form from below.

 Applicants need to visit the official website and click on the ‘New Applicant’ button from the homepage.